jon-signal/noise-java/README.md

 as pull requests upstream wherever possible.

-To avoid namespace collisions, the group identifier in this project's POM has been changed to `org.signal`, though package names within the artifact have not changed.
+To avoid namespace collisions, the group identifier in this project's POM has been changed to `org.signal.forks`, though package names within the artifact have not changed.

 The original README continues below.